Saturday, September 14, 2024

 No comment from Vanover's superiors or East Texas authorities on how he was spending his time on duty.

-The Jacksonville Progress did not know the "tour guide" in their May 12, 2022 edition was fishing for sex with little girls, while simultaneously showing off his own preschool son at the lake.
+The Jacksonville Progress and affiliates may not have known the "tour guide" in their May 12, 2022 edition was fishing for sex with little kids, while simultaneously showing off his own preschool son at the lake.
 However, they did venture out of their comfort zone to publish multiple puff pieces about a Longview police officer up in North East Texas to aggrandize him throughout the region.
 Each article dating back to 2016 was written for local consumption, courtesy of his best friend, a contributing outdoor sports writer in the area with ties to small town newspapers.
 The children's whereabouts in Vanover's personal kiddie porn collection have not been released.

 As a footnote, on Wednesday, Dec 20, 2023, Officer Seth Vanover was sentenced to 12 years and 11 months in federal prison, probated to 15-years supervision as a life-time registered sex offender.
 (Source: U.S. Attorney's Office, Middle District of Florida)